tycharlie99/tycharlie99.github.io/README.md

 ## Some Commands When Developing

+- update the theme version
+    - modify the `go.mod`
+    - run the `hugo mod tidy`

 - hugo server: Run the local web server
     - -D: render the post is draft
     - -p: set the port about server